Healthdirect Free Australian health advice you can count on.

 How much urine can your bladder hold?

 Your bladder can hold about 500ml of urine.
-But you usually feel the need to go when it’s holding around 200-300ml.
+But you usually feel the need to go to the toilet when it's holding around 200-300ml.

 Most people empty their bladder 4 to 6 times a day.